Types of Radon Tests

 raodn-mitigation-louisville-ky

-Many radon mitigation systems include alarms to alert you if the system stops functioning correctly, providing a critical check against any operational failures.
-We recommend having your existing mitigation system serviced and inspected each year by qualified professionals to ensure it continues to function as designed.
+Many mitigation systems include alarms to alert you if the system stops working.
+We recommend having your mitigation system inspected each year to ensure performance.

 The installation of radon mitigation systems can often be completed within a day, though this timeframe may vary depending on factors such as the size and layout of your home and the type of foundation.
 After installation, be sure to have a follow-up radon test conducted to be sure the installed system is working to reduce radon in your home to the lowest possible level.